 HR and employment law lessons to learn

 Amazon’s situation could come across as one of a kind.
-As the second largest employer in the US, after Walmart, and the fifth in the world, it can seem that the company has overgrown.
-However, several the issues that campaigners and the MPs group raised are not specific to Amazon only.
+As the second-largest employer in the US, after Walmart, and the fifth in the world, it can seem that the company has overgrown.
+However, several of the issues that campaigners and the MPs group raised are not specific to Amazon only.

 With new employment law proposals, it is important that you prepare for future changes ahead of time.
 Also, preventing workplace conflict early will cause less disruption to your business than dealing with heightened tensions.